 For the second time this summer, District 181 board members turned down a proposed expansion of iPads for student use.

-The decision not to act came after the board turned away in June the @d181 Initiative’s recommendation to implement a one-to-one student-tablet ratio in District 181.
+The decision not to act came after to implement a one-to-one student-tablet ratio in District 181.

 Replacement of the district’s computer labs is the third in a four-phase technology equipment replacement cycle.
 The first two phases replaced teacher computers and middle school laptop carts, which were last replaced in 2010 and 2011, respectively.
 The fourth phase would replace elementary school laptop carts.